yuchen-w/HPCE_CW6/readme.md

 Athough the potential speedup of the matching can be significant, the resultant sorting can only be done sequentially and this involves two `for` loops.
 Since the original code actually computes relatively fast anyway, it was deemed that the new algorithm might actually lengthen the computation so this was not attempted any further.

 ###Circuit_sim
-With the help of Visual Studio's profiler, we can see that the function `next` was taking up the most execution time.
+With the help of Visual Studio's profiler, we found that the function `next` was taking up the most execution time.
+To optimise `next` we created function `next_tbb` to optimise the implementation of the function.
 Both `tbb::task_group` and `tbb::parfor` were trialed to optimise the operation of the program.

+`tbb::task_group` was attempted to be used in the `calcSrc` function which is called in a `for` loop inside the function `next`.
 However, it was found that `tbb::task_group` actually significantly slowed down the operation of the program, so this was not utilised in the code.

+`tbb::parfor` was utilised to parallelise the for loop in `next`.
+This was found to have sped up the performance of the program on AWS.

 Some issues were encountered using `tbb::parfor` because of the type of data that was used (`vector<bool>`).
 This was remedied by converting the data while it was being operated on into `vector<char>` and creating overloaded functions which would operate on this type of data. `vector<char>` was selected as it was the next smallest array for storing data after `vector<bool>`

 Testing Methodology
 -------------------